dougssdev/King-of-Lanches-API/README.md

 ![Spring](https://img.shields.io/badge/spring-%236DB33F.svg?style=for-the-badge&logo=spring&logoColor=white)
 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)

-This project is an API built using **Java, Java Spring, MySQL and H2 database**.
+This project is an API built using **Java, Java Spring, MySQL, and the H2 database**.

-The API was developed to study and improve my knowledge in Java and it's technologies.
-This project simulates a cafeteria system, where you can order pizzas, hamburguers and drinks.
+The API was developed to study and improve my knowledge in Java and its technologies.
+This project simulates a cafeteria system, where you can order pizzas, hamburgers and drinks.
 As you can see, it keeps receiving updates and improvements.

 ## Contents